Last Updated on December 12, 2022 by Jim Ferri

 Its name is derived from the reflection of the clouds and city skyline.
 The “gate” is the 12-foot-high arch under the sculpture.
 Walk through it, and you’ll see yourself and the city in an ever-changing perspective.

-It’s pretty fascinating and photogenic.
+It’s certainly fascinating and photogenic.

 If You Go: